JatinKishore/Placement_Preparation/Daily_Activites_Of _CodeClub.md

 Worked on [Day-24](https://onlinegdb.com/IEAOlMVOu) **Given an array arr of n elements that is first strictly increasing and then maybe strictly decreasing, find the maximum element in the array.
 Note: If the array is increasing then just print the last element will be the maximum value.** Array type question.
-Belated celebrations for 50+ members in our CodeClub community.